Yasukazu/Screenshot-OCR/README.md

 1. Make `.jupyter` directory and then copy `jupyter_lab_config.py` into it.

-2. Click "Web preview" icon (looks like Brazil national flag) in Cloud Shell Editor's top menu, changing port to 8888.
+2. Click "Web preview" icon (looks like Brazil national flag: a cirgle in 12-3-6-9 clock corner rectangle) in Cloud Shell Editor's top menu, changing port to 8888.

 3. In Jupyter page, click "iPython3" icon to open an `ipynb` notebook.

-3. Paste `matplotlib_draw.py` script into a cell of the `ipynb` notebook.
+4. Paste `matplotlib_draw.py` script into a cell of the `ipynb` notebook.

-4. Run the cell by clicking the *run* button (right-side-edge triangle icon) in the notebook(`*.ipynb`)'s top menu.
+5. Run the cell by clicking the *run* button (right-edged triangle icon) in the notebook(`*.ipynb`)'s top menu.